Topics Map > Degree Completion

 FAQ: Changes to Doctoral Dissertation Policy

-GFEC has approved changes to the Academic Policy & Procedures (AP&P) regarding doctoral dissertations.
+In early 2017 the GFEC has approved changes to the Academic Policy & Procedures (AP&P) regarding doctoral dissertations.
 These changes are related to the Graduate School minimum number of doctoral committee members, readers/non-readers, acknowledging contributions within the dissertation, and formalizing the co-advisor role on dissertation documentation.
 Please keep in mind, graduate programs may have more rigorous requirements than those minimum standards set by the Graduate School.

 Where did these policy items originate and how were they communicated on campus?
 During the Fall of 2015, Graduate School Associate Dean Daniel Kleinman assembled the Ad Hoc Committee on the Future of the Dissertation.
 This faculty committee met monthly for much of the 2015-16 academic year.
 They read widely on this topic, reviewed practices at our peer institutions, reviewed data available on our campus, and ultimately produced a report and recommendations.
 The report was circulated to Directors of Graduate Study (DGS), CALS Chairs, University Committee, Graduate School Academic Planning Council (GSAPC), and there was an opportunity to comment on the Graduate School website.
 During the Fall 2016, the Ad Hoc Committee Report and Recommendations were discussed in great length at GFEC.
 The four items below were voted and approved at the February 2017 GFEC meeting.